jeaye/blog.jeaye.com/_drafts/2018-02-28-system76-firmware.md

 seen some questions about people losing some fn key functionality after the update.
 For me, HDMI didn't work at all after the update.
-After unplugging and testing the HDMI cable and monitor on another machine, I concluded that the firmware update must've borked something related to HDMI. `xrandr` didn't show any connections, but I didn't look further into it than that, since it was late and I was pleased enough to've finished the update.
+After unplugging and testing the HDMI cable and monitor on another machine, I concluded that the firmware update must've borked something. `xrandr` didn't show any connections, but I didn't look further into it than that, since it was late and I was pleased enough to've finished the update.

 In the morning, HDMI worked as expected, without any hiccups.
-Maybe that machine also just need a good night's rest.
+Maybe the machine also just need a good night's rest.